brillout/wildcard-api/docs/blog/rpc-as-default.md

 ## RPC as Default

-Most web developers use either
+Today, for most web developers,
-REST or GraphQL
+REST and GraphQL are the default choice to create a backend API.

-to create a backend API and they rarely consider [RPC](/docs/what-is-rpc.md#what-is-rpc);
+[RPC](/docs/what-is-rpc.md#what-is-rpc);
-the default is REST or GraphQL.
+is often ignored and
-We believe this to be a mistake and that RPC should be the default instead.
+we believe this to be an important mistake.

 - [What is RPC](#what-is-rpc)
 - [Start with RPC](#start-with-rpc)